ivogeorg/cpe-microbit-project/README.md

 Write the project report in your README using the template provided below.

-**NOTE:** Projects without reports will receive **0 points** for the whole project.
+**Note:** Projects without reports will receive **0 points** for the whole project.

 ### 5. Project demo

 The project has to be demonstrated by the team in the lab period on **Wed, Nov 28**.
 Presentation slides are *optional* but will be noted in the evaluation of your submission.
+If you can't make this date, you can demo at any *earlier* date, but no later dates.

+**Note:** The demo is not optional.
+If a project is not demonstrated, the grade will be at the discretion of the instructor.

 ## Grading